rarajase/azure-docs/articles/active-directory/users-groups-roles/groups-dynamic-membership.md

 # Dynamic membership rules for groups in Azure Active Directory

 In Azure Active Directory (Azure AD), you can create complex attribute-based rules to enable dynamic memberships for groups.
 Dynamic group membership reduces the administrative overhead of adding and removing users.
 This article details the properties and syntax to create dynamic membership rules for users or devices.
-You can set up a rule for dynamic membership on security groups or Office 365 groups.
+You can set up a rule for dynamic membership on security groups or Microsoft 365 groups.

 When any attributes of a user or device change, the system evaluates all dynamic group rules in a directory to see if the change would trigger any group adds or removes.
 If a user or device satisfies a rule on a group, they are added as a member of that group.
 If they no longer satisfy the rule, they are removed.
 You can't manually add or remove a member of a dynamic group.